IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page workflowTypeIds | int | Workflow Type ID is one of the unique identifier for this workflow type record. workflowCategoryIds | int | Wokflow Category Ids is he unique identifier of the associated workflow category. workflowTypes | string | Workflow Types is one of the filter option and the type of form.
+PageSize | int | The number of results per page workflowTypeIds | int | Workflow Type IDs are the unique identifier for a workflow type. workflowCategoryIds | int | Workflow Category IDs are the unique identifier for the associated workflow category. workflowTypes | string | Workflow Types are the assigned values for the type of workflow and can be used as a filter.